 The surname Levens derives from a Middle English given name Lefwine, which in turn comes from the Old English elements “leof,” which meant “dear” or “beloved,” and “wine,” which meant “friend.”

-Richard’s descendants had links to bell ringing at Croydon Minster for over 60 years and bellringing at Croydon was elevated in its mathematical artistry in a significant way during this time.[ii]
+Richard’s descendants maintained a strong connection to bell ringing at Croydon Minster for over 60 years, significantly elevating the mathematical artistry of the craft during this period.[ii]

-Eight children: Elizabeth, William, John, Allingham,Thomas, Joseph, Samuel and Job
+Eleven children: Elizabeth, William, John, Richard, Allingham,Thomas, Joseph, Rachel, Samuel, Sarah, and Job

 (1) Two children: Louisa and Isabella